venethia/nwa/README.md

 If you don't have a personal server, you can buy a basic plan of <a href="https://www.pythonanywhere.com">Python Anywhere</a> (Free plan blocks websites scan).

+Tested on Debian 11 and Ubuntu 22.04.

+You don't need a webserver.

+To start the app in background: sudo nohup python3 app.py &

+A file log.txt will be generated.

 <h2> How to use the app</h2>

 - Insert the URL of the site